Data Breach: What It Is and Why It Happens

 It remembers all of your passwords for you, so you’re free to create long, complex, hacker-proof passwords.

-Securing your passwords is one of the easiest ways to boost your online safety, as it’s generally the first point of attack for cybercriminals.
-To get started try our new password manager NordPass.
+Securing your passwords is one of the easiest ways to boost your online safety because it’s generally the first point of attack for cybercriminals.

 Taking cybersecurity into your own hands needn’t be a daunting task.
 Since nearly every area of our lives has an online dimension, isn’t it wise to think about security for ourselves?
 Especially before it’s too late.

-The reality is, cybersecurity tends to take a back seat within busy organizations.
-When a data breach does occur, companies rarely face huge financial losses.
-The usual plan of action is to restore confidence in their users — and determine the cause of the breach.
+The reality is that cybersecurity can often take a back seat in large and busy organizations.
+When a data breach does occur, the usual plan of action is to restore confidence in their users — and determine the cause of the breach.
 Sometimes a breach isn’t even detected or reported until months later.